-When the first news about the coronavirus broke, the Japan stood out.
+When the first news about the coronavirus came to light, Japan was in the spotlight.
 After all, the country is part of the continent where the disease started, in addition to having the oldest population in the world.
 According to the World Bank¹, 28% of the Japanese are over 60 years old.

 As it is a disease that causes inflammation in the body, the coronavirus can aggravate other health problems, such as diabetes and high blood pressure.
 In the elderly, the danger is even greater, since in addition to having more of these diseases, immunity is also more fragile at this stage of life.

-However, fortunately, Japan did not have such a sharp curve in the number of deaths as other locations, including Brazil.
-Until the 3rd of June, the Asian country had registered almost 17 thousand cases of infected and 900 deaths, while here the number of infected was more than 585 thousand and 32,568 lives lost.
+However, fortunately, Japan did not have such a steep curve in the number of deaths compared to other locations, including Brazil.
+As of June 3rd, the Asian country had recorded nearly 17 thousand cases of infected and 900 deaths, while here the number of infected was over 585 thousand and 32,568 lives lost.

 What has the country done for this?

-Although the World Health Organization has recommended a number of measures, including that people stay indoors, this seems not to have been the secret of Japan being less affected than other nations.
+Although the World Health Organization recommended various measures, including that people stay at home, this does not seem to have been the secret of 日本 being less affected than other nations.

 The government did not determine the lockdown, as it happened in Spain and Italy.
 So much so that on March 22, the Japanese went to the Cherry Blossom Festival — one of the biggest traditions in the country.
 However, in April, the state of emergency was determined, which also occurred in other locations around the world.